Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: -Pareto-optimal Strategy Profiles

 \begin{theorem}[\citet{irving1986complexity}] Let $S$ be the set of all stable matchings for a given preference profile, there is a one-to-one correspondence between $S$ and the family of all closed sets. \end{theorem}

-Therefore, we need to understand the changes made to the suitor graph when a rotation $R$ is eliminated.
+Therefore, we need to understand the changes made to the modified suitor graph when a rotation $R$ is eliminated.
 We keep track of every proposal made by men in $R$ and modify the graph accordingly.
 We first assume that the virtual vertex $s$ is comparable with each man and for every $w \in W$ and every $m \in M$, $m \succ_w s$.
-When eliminating a rotation, we follow the steps below to modify the graph: \begin{enumerate} \item Let all women in $R$ reject their current partner, i.e., delete the edge $(w_i, m_i)$ involved in $R$ for each $i$; \item Arbitrarily choose a man $m_i$ in $R$ and let him propose to the next woman $w$ in his preference list: \begin{enumerate} \item If $w$ is a manipulator, add an edge from $m_i$ to $w$ and delete edge $(s, w)$ if it exists; \item If $w$ is not a manipulator, then compare $m_i$ with the two men (one is possibly $s$) in $V'=\{v ~|~ (v, w) \in E\}$.
-If $m_i$ is not the worst choice, add an edge from $m_i$ to $w$ and delete the worst edge, and we say $w$ is \emph{overtaken} by $m_i$; \item If $w$ accepts $m_i$, add an edge from $w$ to $m_i$; \end{enumerate} \item Repeat step 2 until all men in $R$ are accepted: \end{enumerate}
+When eliminating a rotation, we follow the steps below to modify the graph: \begin{enumerate} \item Let all women in $R$ reject their current partners, i.e., delete the edge $(w_i, m_i)$ involved in $R$ for each $i$; \item Arbitrarily choose a man $m_i$ in $R$ with no incoming edge from any woman and let him propose to the next woman $w$ in his preference list: \begin{enumerate} \item If $w$ is a manipulator, add an edge from $m_i$ to $w$ and delete edge $(s, w)$ if it exists; \item If $w$ is not a manipulator, then compare $m_i$ with the two men (one is possibly $s$) in $V'=\{v ~|~ (v, w) \in E\}$.
+If $m_i$ is not the worst choice, add an edge from $m_i$ to $w$ and delete the worst edge, and we say $w$ is \emph{overtaken} by $m_i$; \item If $w$ accepts $m_i$, add an edge from $w$ to $m_i$; \end{enumerate} \item Repeat step 2 until all men in $R$ are accepted. \end{enumerate}

-Let $G$ and $G'$ be the suitor graphs corresponding to the reduced tables before and after the elimination of $R$.
-It is easy to check that after modifying $G$ using the steps defined above, the resulting suitor graph is exactly $G'$.
-From Theorem \ref{CharOfProfile}, the most important property of the suitor graph is the existence of a path from $s$ to any other vertex.
-Therefore, we focus on the change of {\em strongly connected components} and their connectivity in the suitor graph before and after the elimination of rotations.
+Let $G$ and $G'$ be the modified suitor graphs corresponding to the reduced tables before and after the elimination of $R$.
+It is easy to check that after changing $G$ using the steps defined above, the resulting graph is exactly $G'$.
+From Lemma \ref{CharOfProfile}, the most important property of the graph is the existence of a path from $s$ to any other vertex.
+Therefore, we focus on the change of {\em strongly connected components} and their connectivity in the modified suitor graph before and after the elimination of rotations.

-\begin{definition} A sub-graph $G'$ is said to be strongly connected if for any two vertices $u, v$ in $G'$, there exists a path from $u$ to $v$ in $G'$.
+\begin{definition} A sub-graph $G'$ is strongly connected if for any two vertices $u, v$ in $G'$, there is a path from $u$ to $v$ in $G'$.
 A strongly connected component is a maximal strongly connected sub-graph. \end{definition}

-The following lemma gives some connectivity properties of the suitor graph after eliminating a rotation.
+The following lemma provides connectivity properties of the modified suitor graph after eliminating a rotation.